This site is frozen as of 10/2022

 into html code, plotting, programming tools, widgets, and a interface to

-Ray Sterner runs this Web site at the JHU Applied Physics Laboratory which
+Ray Sterner created this large general IDL library at the JHU Applied Physics

 Ken Bowman's IDL page